unaveragetech/Telly/README.md

 2. **🛠️ Configure with Love**

    - **🔑 .env** — Securely stores your bot token.
-Fill it out like so:
+Fill it out like this:
      ```
      BOT_TOKEN=your_bot_token_here
      ```

-   - **💬 responses.json** — Customize Telly’s wit!
-Add your responses here with keywords and corresponding replies.
-Perfect for those who want a sassy or helpful bot 🗣️.
+   - **💬 responses.json** — Customize Telly’s wit by adding responses here with keywords and corresponding replies.
+Perfect for those who want a sassy or helpful bot 🗣️

-   - **⚙️ bot_config.json** — *Automatically created* on your first run.
+   - **⚙️ bot_config.json** — Automatically created on your first run.
 Stores environment settings like `environment_name` and `infinity_polling`.
-You can adjust `infinity_polling` here if you like your bot more chill.
+You can adjust `infinity_polling` here if you like your bot more chill

 3. **📥 Install Dependencies Like a Pro**